troymessina/ElectronicsLab/chapters/03Oscilloscope.md

 # Results

 ## Part 1
 Enter your data into the arrays and make a graph for part 1 using the Python code shown below.
+You have a list of values for the load resistor `Rload`, the voltage on the load resistor `Vload`, and uncertainties for both of these lists `Rload_unc` and `Vload_unc`.
+The uncertainty for the load resistor can be from the silver (10%) or gold (5%) band on the resistors you used.

 ```{code-cell} python
 import numpy as np
 import matplotlib.pyplot as plt